anvaka/an/README.md

 1. Go to http://angular-ui.github.io/bootstrap/
 2. Click "Create Build" and choose "Typeahead"
 3. Download the build, unpack the archive and put it into your project folder
-4. Edit your `*.html` file to include `ui-bootstrap-custom-tpls-*.js` file
+4. Edit `*.html` file to include `ui-bootstrap-custom-tpls-*.js` file;

-Four manual steps seem too much.
+5. Edit `*.js` file to include 'ui.bootstrap' as a dependency of your main module.

 Things get even worse when you want to update typeahead directive, or decide you need typeahead plus something else.
-Maybe I'm missing something and there is an easier way to get this done - please let me know.
+Maybe I'm missing something and there is an easier way to get this done?
+Please let me know.

 Wouldn't it be nicer if we could do:

 1. `npm install typeahead`
 2. Use it.

 This is the purpose of `an`.
-And here is a prove of concept: [address typeahead demo](http://anvaka.github.io/typeahead.demo/).
+And here is a prove of concept: [address typeahead demo](http://anvaka.github.io/typeahead.demo/), where typeahead is actually an [npm package](https://github.com/anvaka/typeahead.an).

 # How?